KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/04_claiming/03_attestation_creation.md

 A deposit is reserved from the balance of the KILT account submitting the creation transaction, which is returned if and when the attestation is removed from the chain.

 :::info
-An Attester is required to have a full DID with an attestation key.
+An Attester is required to have a DID with an attestation key.
-To see how to manage DIDs, please refer to the [DID section](../01_dids/03_full_did_update.md).
+To see how to manage DIDs, please refer to the [DID section](../01_dids/02_full_did_update.md).
 :::

 <TsJsBlock>